-- 1. In Apriori Stabilization methods, stabilization is achieved by (1) restricting the dispatcher, i.e. fixing the task starting sequence or task starting times, or by (2) modifying the task graph by introducing additional precedence constraints [8, 17, 18, 22]. - 2.
+- 1. In Apriori Stabilization methods, stabilization is achieved by (1) restricting the dispatcher, i.e. fixing the task starting sequence or task starting times, or by (2) modifying the task graph by introducing additional precedence constraints [9, 18, 19, 23]. - 2.
 Run-Time Stabilization is a less restrictive stabilization method, where the dispatcher limits the depth of its scan into the task list in order to avoid instabilities.
-This approach takes advantage of information available at run-time [12, 13, 14].
+This approach takes advantage of information available at run-time [13, 14, 15].

 Apriori stabilization is not equipped to deal with infeasibilities efficiently.
-However, it will be shown that a new variation of run-time stabilization can prevent both instability and infeasibility.
+However, it will be shown that a new variation of Run-Time Stabilization can prevent both instability and feasibility.